The U.S. Surgeon General and other public health authorities have determined that smokeless tobacco products are addictive and cause serious diseases.

 Click on the links at the right to obtain more information about smokeless tobacco product use and disease in smokeless tobacco product users.

 The U.S. Surgeon General and other public health authorities have determined that smokeless tobacco products are addictive.
-It can be very difficult to quit using smokeless tobacco products, but this should not deter smokeless tobacco product users who want to quit from trying to do so.
+It can be very difficult to quit using smokeless tobacco products, but this should not deter users who want to quit from trying to do so.
 Learn more about Quitting the Use of Smokeless Tobacco Products

 For smokeless tobacco users who have decided to quit, a wealth of expert quitting information exists from public health authorities and others.
 For example: